dsherret/ts-state-test-generator/readme.md

 ### Code generate the test helpers

-This will code generate a test helper file for your model classes.
+This will code generate a test helper file for the model classes.

 ```javascript
 // generateTestHelpers.js